prasiddhapal/Brainwave_Matrix_Intern/Phishing Link Scanner/README.md

-# Phishing Link Scanner 🔍
+# 🛡️Phishing Link Scanner 🔍

 A lightweight Python-based tool to detect potentially malicious or phishing URLs using heuristic checks and optional integration with [VirusTotal](https://www.virustotal.com/).